RyanJarv/cdn-proxy/README.md

 Where "<Origin IP>" is the target origin IP and "<Distribution Domain Name>" is the domain name of the CloudFront distribution created with the `cdn-proxy cloudfront create` command.
 The domain name can also be found by running `cdn-proxy cloudfront status`.
+More curl examples can be found at the end of this subcommand section.

 On the backend CloudFront requires domain names for origins, to work around this the Lambda@Edge function associated with the distribution that sets the origin dynamically will convert IP address's it finds in the Cdn-Proxy-Origin header to an equivalant